mushroomhostage/exphc/1.2.5/bb-intro5.md

 [/list]

 You may find tropical forests with wild berries and fruit trees, amongst the craters and abandoned fallout shelters (stocked full of custom loot).. you can seek out other players using radio towers and walkie talkies to band together and rebuild civilization with high-tech industry and infrastructure, drift over the land in your hot air balloon or helicopter or on the back of an animal exploring the world or nether, fight monsters or other players using bayonets and crossbows and nanosabers, or attempt to live a quiet peaceful life in solitude tending to your bees and tree farms with automated pipes and advanced redstone contraptions in your fully-furnished carefully built home.
 It is up to you -- and there is much, much more to do than in vanilla Minecraft.

+Many of those who have joined so far have enjoyed this server, but its still a fairly small community, so I'm looking for more players.
+If it this kind of server looks interesting to you, see below for how to apply.

 [b]Rules[/b]: